November 2025 water system flushing

 BIM advises customers that do experience discoloured water to flush a cold tap only for up to 15 minutes maximum.
 For the Cove Bay water users, 15 minutes of flushing a typical household faucet costs about 2 cents.

-How long does it take to clean the water system in each area?
+How long does it take to clean the water mains in each area?

-It takes about 15 minutes to 60 minutes to flush the watermains in each area.
+The length of time varies but is typically about 15 minutes to 60 minutes to flush the water mains in each area.

 Is water system cleaning a waste of water?